Reporting

 Written response.
 The response should be coordinated, constructive and succinct.
 Each finding should be addressed by the agency, including action steps as warranted.
 The guidelines listed below are useful for anyone preparing a written response.
 The template and example responses, which are specific to responses to the State Auditor's Office, are for those cases when OFM provides a response along with the agency.

-Agency action plan.
-Agencies create an action plan to address findings in the performance audit report.
-An action plan should include who should do what by when.
-The most recent action plans also include whether the action recommended in the report can be completed within existing resources or authority.
+Agency action plan tracking.
+Agencies should create and monitor actions that address findings in the performance audit report.
+Agencies should identify who should do what by when.
+The action plans should also document whether the action recommended in the report can be completed within existing resources or authority.

 Return to Phase 2: Fieldwork or analysis | Proceed to Phase 4: Audit Hearing and Follow-up